Commitment to Corporate Citizenship

 - Title sponsor of the annual Travelers Championship, which donates all net proceeds to local charities, totaling more than $16 million since Travelers became title sponsor in 2007.

 - Partnered with KaBOOM! in 2016 to build six playgrounds in urban neighborhoods throughout the United States.

 - Began a three-year, $1 million commitment to Team Rubicon in 2016 to launch its Mobile Engagement Team for disaster recovery.

 - Committed to hiring and developing a diverse and sustainable workforce, including through eight Diversity Networks, leadership and development programs for top talent, and entry-level diversity recruiting programs.

 - Established Travelers EDGE® in 2007 to increase the number of underrepresented students who complete bachelor’s degrees and are prepared for careers.
-Travelers EDGE® has supported more than 400 underrepresented scholars and has a 73% success rate of students obtaining bachelor’s degrees or remaining in the program.
+Travelers EDGE® has supported more than 400 underrepresented scholars.

 - Over the past decade, Travelers EDGE® has reached students from middle school through college, with academic and career awareness programs supported by more than $23 million in financial contributions to schools, students and nonprofit partners.